wernerfred/docker-dyndns/README.md

 ### Pull from DockerHub

 Another possibility is pulling the image from the [DockerHub repository](https://hub.docker.com/r/wernerfred/docker-dyndns).
-Builds of this image are automated and based on the master branch.
+Builds of this image are automated and based on releases of the master branch.
 ```
 docker pull wernerfred/docker-dyndns
 ```